Assistant Professor, Associate Professor, or Professor in Nursing

 7. Experience with formats of distance education, to include on-line instruction.
 Recent experience with clinical teaching and simulation instruction.

-First review date is October 2, 2018.
-To be considered in this first group, please submit the following by October 2, 2018: a cover letter that addresses the required and preferred qualifications, curriculum vitae, names and addresses of three references.
+The first review date is March 1, 2021.
+To be considered in this first group, please submit the following by March 1, 2021: a cover letter that addresses the required and preferred qualifications, curriculum vitae, names and addresses of three references.

-The selected candidate will be required to provide official transcripts from all degree-granting universities.Proposed Start Date Spring 2019 Open Date Review Date 10/02/2018 Close Date Open Until Filled?
-Yes Legal Notices
+The selected candidate will be required to provide official transcripts from all degree-granting universities.Proposed Start Date:

 Employment with Texas State University is contingent upon the outcome of record checks and verifications including criminal history, driving records, education records, employment verifications, reference checks, and employment eligibility verifications.